 To Live and Die in LA by MB Dallocchio

 Baker by MB Dallocchio

 Tina Modotti by MB Dallocchio

 About MB Dallocchio

-MB Dallocchio is a Los Angeles-based artist.
+MB Dallocchio is a UK-based American artist.
 She specializes in social justice art, mixed media, desert landscapes, pencil+ink design, and murals.